PranavSriram18/writing/attention/attention0.md

 ```

 Intuitively, this quadratic scaling makes sense: each residual actor does work proportional to the
 index of its node in the sequence.
-Early actors do little; later actors do much more.
 The average
 workload grows linearly with sequence length, and we have `T` actors, yielding `O(T²D)` total
 complexity.